A committee of SaskOrganics

 Deb Tuchelt: Staff

 In order to continue to do the work we do, we rely on the generous support of our supporters.
-The funds collected in 2018 are contributing to the work of CBAN and their creation of a GM Contamination Report, public awareness, and political lobbying.
+The funds collected are contributing to the work of CBAN and their creation of reports, public awareness, and political lobbying.
 We will continue to support this and other important efforts with your generous donations.

 Donations can be accepted by: